 What many truck accident victims may not realize is that there are more than one or two potential defendants who contributed to the truck accident.
 Because of this, you may want to work with an experienced truck accident attorney to determine who contributed to the accident and what other third parties may be at fault.

 In addition to the truck driver and the trucking company, other at-fault parties in your truck collision may include:

 Due to the size and weight of semi trucks, there is an increased likelihood of fatal accidents when an incident occurs.
-In fact, from 2017-2019, roughly 20% of all accidents involving a semi involved only one other vehicle, meaning nearly 80% of all truck accidents include two or more other vehicles.
+In fact, from 2017-2019, the Federal Motor Carrier Safety Administration found that roughly 20% of all accidents involving a semi involved only one other vehicle, meaning nearly 80% of all truck accidents include two or more other vehicles.

 Establishing liability in a truck accident is complicated and that includes determining who foots the bill.
 Depending on the state you live in will ultimately determine the type of insurance you are required to hold.